dbartilson/fh_table/README.md

 The main features of `fh_table` are:

 - Open-addressed, linear-probed hash table.
-- Tables may use integer or variable-length string keys with values stored as integers.
-- Integer/string key tables are defined as separate types, requiring no preprocessor steps.
-- Simple removal (tombstoning) or shift removal are available methods and accessible by procedure pointers.
+- Two hash table 'types' are available, one with integer keys and one with variable-length string keys.
+Both use integer values paired to the key.
+- Preprocessing is not necessary.
-- Implementation of a variety of hash functions in a separate module file, including [MurmurHash3](https://github.com/aappleby/smhasher/blob/master/src/MurmurHash3.cpp), [MurmurHash2](https://github.com/aappleby/smhasher/blob/master/src/MurmurHash2.cpp), [djb2/a](http://www.cse.yorku.ca/~oz/hash.html), [sdbm](http://www.cse.yorku.ca/~oz/hash.html), and [fnv1/a](http://www.isthe.com/chongo/tech/comp/fnv/index.html#FNV-1).
+- Implementation of a variety of hash functions in a separate module file, including [MurmurHash3](https://github.com/aappleby/smhasher/blob/master/src/MurmurHash3.cpp), [MurmurHash2](https://github.com/aappleby/smhasher/blob/master/src/MurmurHash2.cpp), [djb2/a](http://www.cse.yorku.ca/~oz/hash.html), [sdbm](http://www.cse.yorku.ca/~oz/hash.html), and [FNV-1/a](http://www.isthe.com/chongo/tech/comp/fnv/index.html#FNV-1).
-- Hash functions are written separately for integers and strings, avoiding the relatively-costly transfer intrinsic for integers.
+- Procedure pointers are used to allow the hash table to use different hash functions and key/value removal methods.

 **License:** MIT